 “Teacher!”
 The word “teacher”, how does it sound like to you?
 What makes a good teacher?
 And why did I choose to teach ESL online?
 Many think teachers aren’t making a lot of money.
 Maybe it’s true especially in actual schools.
 Nowadays, however, things have changed for online ESL teachers.
 I will not discuss any salary rates offered by different companies in this field on the internet though.
 This is more of being sentimental.
 It is all about answering the question “What makes you happy as an online ESL teacher?”

 A Happy Teacher

-In school, you need to be the second parent of your students.
+In school, you are the second parent of your students.
 In online schools, you can’t be a parent to a 45-year-old manager nor a 50-year-old businessman.
 But you can be their friend, son or daughter, or their confidant.
 Teaching English is not all about helping them become successful because most of them are.
-Teaching English is like constructing a bridge for them to reach their other goals.
+Teaching English is like constructing a bridge for them to reach their goals.
 It will also help them to widen out.
-When you hear your student express himself confidently without bothering to have the correct words and phrases, or the perfect grammar, it motivates you to do more for him.
+When you hear your student express himself confidently not being bothered to have the correct words and phrases, or the perfect grammar, it motivates you to do more for him.

 Teaching English is not only helping your students understand grammar rules or correcting their pronunciation.
 It is far more than that.
 It is an amazing privilege!
 You are planting a seed.
 You are watering it.
 You watch how it grows to a tall, bulky tree.
 It grows on its own.
 And when your job is done, watch how far your words of wisdom have reached the hearts of your students; powerful enough to change their lives.
 You also get to learn more from your student’s culture and it helps you grow.